jonatawilliam/jw_exchange/README.md

 ## JW Exchange

-Currency conversion project using Ruby on Rails and React with automated testing using RSpec.
+Currency conversion project using Ruby on Rails with automated testing using RSpec.